gokulkrishh/Grunt-Task-Runner/README.md

 Tasks:

 1. Copy - All html files to build folder.
+2. JSHINT - Checks for errors in javascript files.
-2. Minify - Minify and copy all JS and CSS files to build folder.
+3. Minify - Minify and copy all JS and CSS files to build folder.
-3. Server - Creates a development server to test the application.
+4. Server - Creates a development server to test the application.
-3. Watch - Watch for HTML, CSS, JS file changes and do above tasks and refresh the browser.
+5. Watch - Watch for HTML, CSS, JS file changes and do above tasks and refresh the browser.